 - Blood pressure and cholesterol checks

-The exam is very basic, but it does bum a lot of people out, including me, due to need to draw a vial of blood.
-If you really hat needles, one thing you can ask your insurance carrier is what is the policy amount where no medical exam is needed.
+The exam is very basic.
+But, it does discourage a lot of people from applying, including me, due to need to draw a vial of blood.
+If you really hate needles, you can ask your insurance agent to specifically look for policies where no medical exam is needed.

-Based on your medical exam, the insurance underwriter will then determine your premiums based on your risk of dying.
+Based on your medical records, and exam results if applicable, an insurance underwriter will then determine your premiums based on your risk of dying.

-There is a downside to not getting a no-exam policy.
+There is a possible downside to getting a no-exam policy.
 Insurance companies might expect the worst and charge you higher premiums over the life of your policy.

 Therefore, if you feel you are in incredible shape, or you know you’re in incredible shape after getting a thorough physical from your doctor, you should get a medical exam with your new potential life insurer.

 How does life insurance work in regards to pricing?
 One way to save on your life insurance premium is to first know what goes into calculating your life insurance premium.
 Once you know, you can then make positive changes in your life to help lower your premium.

 Life insurance companies base your premiums on the following: